-Interest rates are highly sensitive to many factors, including governmental, monetary and tax policies, domestic and international economic and political considerations and other factors beyond the Partnership's control.
+Interest rates are highly sensitive to many factors, including governmental, monetary and tax policies, domestic and international economic and political considerations and other factors beyond the Company's control.
 The nature of the Partnership's investment in the tax-exempt mortgage revenue bonds and the debt financing used to finance these investments exposes the Partnership to financial risk due to fluctuations in market interest rates.
 The tax-exempt mortgage revenue bonds bear base interest at fixed rates and may additionally pay contingent interest which fluctuates based upon the cash flows of the underlying property.

-As of March 31, 2004, the Partnership had total debt financing outstanding of \$76,495,000.
-The weighted average interest rate of the variable-rate financing was 1.75%, including fees, for the three months ended March 31, 2004.
+As of March 31, 2004, the Company had total debt financing outstanding of \$76,495,000.
+The weighted average interest rate of the variablerate financing was 1.75% in the aggregate, including fees, for the three months ended March 31, 2004.

-The stated maturity dates of the Partnership's debt financing are as follows:
+The stated maturity dates of the Company's debt financing are as follows:

-Stated

-Maturity Amount
+Amount

-2004 \$ -
+\$ -

-2005 -
+-

-2006 -
+-

-2007 7,995,000
+7,995,000

-2008 -
+-

-2009 and thereafter 68,500,000
+68,500,000

 \$ 76,495,000

-The Partnership is managing its interest rate risk on its debt financing by entering into interest rate cap agreements that cap the amount of interest expense it could pay on its floating rate debt financing as follows:
+The Company is managing its interest rate risk on its debt financing by entering into interest rate cap agreements that cap the amount of interest expense it could pay on its floating rate debt financing as follows: